WaterFutures/water-futures-battle/docs/problem/system-description/water-utilities.md

 Within the BWF, Water Utilities (WUs) act as the entities responsible for managing the assets and delivering drinking water across their assigned provinces.

-WUs must chose the policies to apply to their own system (e.g, setting the budget for non-revenue water reduction) and decide the interventions to take on their system (e.g., replacing a pipe).
+WUs must choose the policies to apply to their own system (e.g, setting the budget for non-revenue water reduction) and decide the interventions to take on their system (e.g., replacing a pipe).

-Water utilities can also join their efforts to pursue a common interventions, for example, the cost of placing a pipe connecting two water utilities will be shared between the two utilities.
+Mulitple WUs can also join their efforts to pursue a common interventions, for example, the cost of placing a pipe connecting two water utilities will be shared between the two utilities.

 The structure of the system is static.
 The number of WUs and their specific geographic responsabilities (assigned provinces) will not change through the competition.

-==TODO: COST OF WATER==
+[comment]: <> (TODO: COST OF WATER)

 The key parameters and decision variables governing the Water Utility Module are detailed in @tbl:wu-properties.
 The actual values for these variables can be inspected within the data files, which are mapped in Appendix A.